-NOTE 14 - RELATED PARTY TRANSACTIONS
+NOTE 15 - RELATED PARTY TRANSACTIONS

-During the period ended September 30, 2018, the Company's officers advanced to the Company an amount of \$34,592 by way of a loan, for purposes of processing payments to Company vendors.
+During the period ended September 30, 2018 the Company's officers advanced to the Company an amount of \$34,592 by way of a loan, for purposes of processing payments to Company vendors.
 As of September 30, 2018, the Company was obligated to the officers, for an unsecured, non-interest-bearing demand loan with a balance of \$34,592.
-The liability for this note is recorded within the accounts payable liability on the balance sheet.
+As of September 30, 2018, and December 31, 2017, the Company owed the related party \$34,592 and \$0, respectively.

-Between October 2018 and January 2019, the Company received funds totaling \$1,022,500 in the form of promissory notes from Precision Therapeutics.
+Between October and December 2018, the Company received funds totaling \$937,500 in the form of promissory notes from Precision Therapeutics.
 The promissory notes bear interest of 8% per annum and the amounts remain due on demand.

-Management has evaluated subsequent events through January 22, 2019, the date on which the consolidated financial statements were available to be issued.
+Management has evaluated subsequent events through December 26, 2018, the dates on which the consolidated financial statements were available to be issued.